petezh/E-Debate/article.md

 - I omitted tournaments that were held in the fall of 2019 that were postponed this year, which likely underestimated participation in 2019.
 - Some entries either omitted or falsified information (why, Princeton, did you say you were from Maine?).
 I rooted out some obvious errors, but a more detailed review could be helpful.
 - Estimates for location wealth, and education were all based on state-level data.
-More granular data, perhaps drawing on information about schools, could greatly improve the accuracy of the analyses.
 - The z-test assumes that samples are normal.
 While both samples seem to be bell-shaped, normality tests decisively show that they are not normally distributed.
 - The pooled z-test assumes two independent samples.
 In reality, the 2019 and 2020 samples are likely to be fairly correlated, which means the standard error may be an overestimation.
 As a result, the p-values are probably conservative.

-Some avenues for future analysis include:
+Avenues for future analysis include:

-- Extending the analysis farther back in time to track multi-year trends
+- Extending the analysis across multiple years and different events
+- Incorporating more granular data, perhaps drawing on testing/income stats on the school level
-- Studying judge pools — are they diversifying?
+- Studying judge pools—are they similarly diversifying?
 - Cross-referencing the wiki to infer changes in argument style

+For anyone interested, the code behind the project is open-sourced [here](https://github.com/petezh/E-Debate).
 A big thanks to Raul Larsen for maintaining his very helpful [TOC Calendar](https://docs.google.com/spreadsheets/d/1liUmwmpt5ku-urlXx_v4OkzIDOcNTaxviAmtG0XUDhg).
-Thanks as well to Alan George, Aimun Khan, and Joanne Park for their suggestions and comments.
+Thanks as well to Alan George, Aimun Khan, and Joanne Park for their helpful edits and suggestions.

 [^1]: The full list of tournaments includes: Alta, Apple Valley, Blake, Blue Key, Bronx, College Prep, Cypress, Dowling, Duke, Glenbrooks, Grapevine, Greenhill, JW Patterson, Holy Cross, Isidore, Meadows, Nano Nagle (Voices), Princeton, Ridge, Seattle, Strake, UK, UT, Valley, Yale.
 [^2]: I calculate the distance between two latitude and longitude pairs using Haversine Distance.
 You can more about that [here](https://www.movable-type.co.uk/scripts/latlong.html).